 "The library is closing…" he all but whispered.

-Peter wondered what Mrs. Woods would say about a patron defying closing at the proper time?
+Peter wondered what Mrs. Woods would say about a patron defying closing time at the proper hour?
 Of course, it had never happened.
 Certainly not any time after the Norman invasion when law and order was established among the pagans.

 Apparently not grasping the magnitude of the matter, Maggie opened yet another book from her pile.